AlexaWu/SQL-Project---Data-Analysis/Advanced JOINs & Performance Tuning.md

   WHERE name = 'Disney'
  ```

-- Perform the union in your first query (under the Appending Data via UNION header) in a common table expression and name it double_accounts.
-Then do a COUNT the number of times a name appears in the double_accounts table
+- Perform the union in first query in a common table expression and name it `double_accounts`.
+Then do a COUNT the number of times a name appears in the `double_accounts` table
 ```javascript
 WITH double_accounts AS (
     SELECT *